ikkentim/SampSharp/README.md

 * Add docs to methods and classes not having any.
 * Focus on OO (Avoid having to call natives).
 * Object streaming utilities. (like the streamer plugin)
-* Area detection functionality. (like in the streamer plugin)
 * Benchmark testing.
 * Convert all SA-MP sample gamemodes to C#.